ZengineHQ/developers/plugins/development/angular-services.md

 ---
 layout: plugin-nav-bar
-group: api
+group: development
-subgroup: angular
 ---

-# Whitelisted Angular services
+# Angular Services

+This is a whitelist of the Angular services that you can inject as dependencies into your components (controller, services, etc.).

 <div>
 	<table class="table">